Partial Dentures Sunshine Coast

 They themselves do not directly cause dry mouth.
 However, wearing any dental appliance, including dentures, can lead to decreased saliva flow, which may result in temporary dryness.
 Staying well-hydrated and discussing any concerns with your dentist can help address this issue.

 Dentures are designed to fit snugly and comfortably in your mouth.
 While some individuals may experience initial discomfort during the adjustment period, it should subside as your mouth adapts to the dentures.
-Regular check-ups with your dentist can bring optimal comfort.
+Regular check-ups with your dentist can ensure optimal comfort.

 They can help maintain the shape of your face by supporting the cheeks and lips, preventing a sunken appearance caused by missing teeth.
 However, they should not dramatically alter the overall structure of your face.